 How much does a Spoon Engine cost?

-According to the Nengun Performance Site, a race-spec Spoon K20A motor costs around $11,000 plus shipping and handling.
+According to information from the Nengun Performance Site, a race-spec Spoon K20A engine carries an approximate price tag of $11,000, excluding handling and shipping fees.

-- The kind of performance you’re getting for your money
+- The level of performance you receive in exchange for your investment is remarkable.

 FAQ Section